Dubai International Airport sees 41.6 million passengers in first half of year, more than in 2019

 The 41.6 million passengers is up some 50% from the 27.9 million recorded the same time last year, as airlines now have more planes and routes running again.

 Passenger traffic this year largely has been driven by the airport’s standard travel destinations — India, Saudi Arabia, the United Kingdom and Pakistan.
-Russia as well has been a major market as Dubai remains one of the few places still open to Russians amid Moscow’s war on Ukraine.
+Russia has also been a major market as Dubai remains one of the few places still open to Russians amid Moscow’s war on Ukraine.

 Dubai was among the first cities to reopen to tourists in the pandemic.
 That helped boost the city-state’s tourism industry, as attractions like the Burj Khalifa, the world’s tallest building, and the sail-shaped Burj Al-Arab luxury hotel draw both visitors and transit passengers out of airport lounges.